VikasiniS37/UNIQUE_PATHOGEN_TARGET_CLASSIFICATION/README.md

-# 🧬 Unique Pathogen Target Identification in SARS-CoV-2
+# 🧬 Unique Pathogen Target Classification

 This project aims to identify **unique and safe protein targets** in the human proteins by comparing viral proteins to human proteins.
 The ultimate goal is to discover antiviral ligands that **target virus-specific regions** without causing side effects due to similarity with human proteins.